fireclouu/android-ds4-usb-hid-support/README.md

 ...*feature report*, huh?

-Before we understand anything of these, some knowledge with USB devices, in our case USB HID, is a must and thankfully [docs.kernel.org's USB HID RD](https://docs.kernel.org/hid/hidintro.html) exist.
+Before we understand anything of these, we must have some knowledge with USB devices, in our case USB HID, and thankfully [docs.kernel.org's USB HID RD](https://docs.kernel.org/hid/hidintro.html) is publicly available.

-Reading the docs, to be able to make sense of these report, a `report_descriptor` must be extracted to USB HID, but remember that android likes to reconnect continuously?
+Reading the docs, a `report_descriptor` must be extracted to USB HID, but remember that android likes to reconnect continuously?
 I need to get the data as FAST AS POSSIBLE before android redo the connection, as the ID increments on every attempt, so I just did `cat */*`

 ![Android attempt read RD](documentation/android-attempt-read-rd.png)